-LGBT+ awareness has been a work in progress and has never been more critical for many of our older adults who may not have been freely able to practice their sexuality.
+LGBT+ awareness has been a work in progress and has never been more critical for many of our older adults who may not have been freely able to live their sexual and gender identities without discrimination or marginalisation.
 The progress made over the past sixty-five years highlights the under-researched needs of the LGBT+ community.
-Looking into recent history illuminates why understanding gay rights is so important.
-In 1967, the first significant steps towards LBGT+ rights were made with the decriminalisation of homosexual acts between two men.
-Until then, homosexuality was considered a disability, which carried a great weight of shame for those who were in openly homosexual relationships.
-To cure their homosexuality, LBGT+ individuals were prescribed aversion therapy.
-This behavioural therapy pairs unwanted behaviours with discomfort or pain to associate homosexual thoughts with feelings of pain or discomfort.
-Aversion therapy was routinely prescribed to LBGT+ individuals until it was disbanded in 1980.
-In 1982, the first cases of the Gay-Related Immunodeficiency virus were discovered, leading to the AIDS epidemic, which claimed so many LBGT+ lives, with many activists battling the healthcare service for much-needed research into life-saving medications.
+Looking into recent history illuminates why understanding LGBT+ rights is so important.
+In 1967, the first significant steps towards LBGT+ rights were made with the partial decriminalisation of homosexual acts between two men.
+Until then, homosexual acts between two men were a crime, which often carried a great weight of shame for gay men.
+To ‘cure their homosexuality’, people from LBGT+ communities were prescribed aversion therapy.
+This behavioural therapy pairs ‘unwanted behaviours’ (such as homosexuality) with physical or psychological discomfort or pain to associate homosexual thoughts with feelings of pain or discomfort.
+Aversion therapy was routinely prescribed to LBGT+ individuals until it was stopped in 1980.
+In the 1980s and 1990s the HIV/AIDS epidemic claimed many LBGT+ lives, with many activists battling the healthcare service for much-needed research into life-saving medications.
 In 1992, the World Health Organisation declassified homosexuality as a mental illness, seeking to improve the lives of the LBGT+ community.

-Since the millennium, massive improvements in healthcare provision have been made.
-In 2004, the Gender Recognition Act and the Civil Partnership Act were passed, allowing transgender people to obtain a gender certificate and live as their chosen gender.
-They later allowed same-sex couples to form civil unions with the same recognised rights as married couples.
+Since the millennium, improvements in healthcare provision have been made.
+In 2004, the Gender Recognition Act was passed, allowing transgender people to obtain a gender certificate and live as their chosen gender.
+The Civil Partnership Act was also passed, giving same-sex couples the right to form civil unions with the same recognised rights as married couples.
 By 2007, the NHS committed to addressing the needs of the LGBT+ community and produced the LGBT+ Briefings.
 This survey captured the experiences of 108,000 people, detailing their experiences of discrimination whilst trying to access healthcare.
 The Equality Act (2010) was passed, setting out the personal characteristics protected under the law and the behaviours towards these individuals that were deemed unlawful.
 In 2018, the World Health Organisation declassified ‘Transgender’ no longer recognising it as a disorder.
-However, this progression may have a more significant impact on older adults who identify as LBGT+ and their care needs.
+Despite considerable changes to legislation and societal attitudes since the 1960s, this progression may have a less significant impact on older adults who identify as LBGT+ and on their care needs.